JakobRobnik/MicroCanonicalHMC/README.md

+# REPO DEPRECATED!

+This repo is deprecated.
+Please see the implementation of Microcanonical Langevin Monte Carlo at https://blackjax-devs.github.io/sampling-book/algorithms/mclmc.html instead.

 # Benchmarking Samplers

 This repository exists to benchmark sampling algorithms implemented in blackjax, currently focusing on the family of Microcanonical Hamiltonian Monte Carlo algorithms.